Strong and weak rates of convergence in the Smoluchowski--Kramers approximation for stochastic partial differential equations: Introduction

 \section{Introduction}

-In this work, we are interested in establishing rates of convergence in the Smoluchowski--Kramers approximation for the following class of stochastic partial differential equations:
+In this work, we are interested in establishing rates of convergence in the Smoluchowski--Kramers approximation for the following class of stochastic partial differential equations in the small $\epsilon$ regime:

-for $t\ge 0$ and $x\in\mathcal{D}\subset \R^d$ ($d\in\N$), with homogeneous Dirichlet boundary conditions, and initial values $u^\epsilon(0,x)$ and $v^\epsilon(0,x)=\partial_tu^\epsilon(0,x)$.
-The nonlinearity $f$ is assumed to be a globally Lipschitz continuous mapping.
-Finally, the evolution is driven by Gaussian noise which is white in time and possibly colored in space, with a covariance operator denoted by $Q$.
-It will be assumed that the operator $Q$ commutes with the Laplace operator $\Delta_x$.

-As explained below, we consider~\eqref{eq:spde-intro-eps} and other stochastic partial differential equations, as stochastic evolution equations with solutions taking values in Hilbert spaces.
-We refer for instance to the more rigorous formulation~\eqref{eq:sdwe} of~\eqref{eq:spde-intro-eps} in Section~\ref{sec:SPDE}.
-In that setting, the evolution is driven by a $Q$-Wiener process.
-It is assumed that the covariance operator $Q$ commutes with the linear second-order operator driving the evolution ($\Delta_x$ with homogeneous Dirichlet boundary conditions for~\eqref{eq:spde-intro-eps} and~\eqref{eq:spde-intro-limit}).
+where $0\le t\le T$ and $x\in\mathcal{D}\subset \R^d$ ($d\in\N$), with homogeneous Dirichlet boundary conditions, and initial values $u^\epsilon(0,x)$ and $v^\epsilon(0,x)=\partial_tu^\epsilon(0,x)$.
+The nonlinearity $f$ is assumed to be a globally Lipschitz continuous mapping, and the evolution is driven by Gaussian noise which is white in time and possibly colored in space, with a covariance operator denoted by $Q$.
+As explained below, we treat \eqref{eq:spde-intro-eps} and related stochastic partial differential equations as stochastic evolution equations taking values in Hilbert spaces.
+In this rigorous framework (detailed in Section~\ref{sec:SPDE}, e.g., the formulation \eqref{eq:sdwe} of~\eqref{eq:spde-intro-eps}), the evolution is driven by a $Q$-Wiener process.
+We assume that covariance operator $Q$ commutes with the linear second-order operator driving the evolution ($\Delta_x$ with homogeneous Dirichlet boundary conditions for~\eqref{eq:spde-intro-eps} and~\eqref{eq:spde-intro-limit}).
+A more precise description of the driving noise and the assumptions on coefficient $f$ will be given in Section \ref{sec:setting}.